 - In 70 metres ignore a bridleway signposted to the left, and a footpath signposted straight on, to swing right with a tarmac road, your direction due north.

-- In 70 metres, by a car entrance to St John’s House on your left-hand side , you fork right on a bridleway marked by a post with dragon and oak leaf symbols, your direction 15°.
+- In 70 metres, with a car entrance to St John’s House on your left-hand side , you fork right on a bridleway marked by a one arm footpath post, down into woodland, your direction 15°.

 - In 35 metres ignore a footbridge to your right.
 You keep the stream on your right-hand side all the way to Friday Street.